-Term Certificates are eligible for placement in an Individual Retirement Account or BIC U.S. 403(b)(9) Account (see "Method of Sale").
-After the account holder reaches the age of 59-1/2, the Certificate will continue on the same terms.
+Term Certificates are eligible for placement in an Individual Retirement Account or BIC U.S. 403(b)(9) Account (see "Method of Sale") (such Term Certificates being referred to as "Retirement Term Certificates").
+Additions to principal may be made to outstanding Retirement Certificates but will only be permitted if the custodian is eligible to invest in the Foundation's securities at the time of the addition.
+The Foundation may decline additions to principal at any time in its sole discretion.
+After the account holder reaches the age of 59-1/2, the Retirement Term Certificate will continue on the same terms.
 However, in the event of death, disability, attainment of a required distribution age or withdrawals for income purposes after attaining the age of 59-1/2, funds may be withdrawn without penalty.
 Other withdrawals (e.g., change of custodian) are subject to the normal rules concerning early withdrawal.
+All other terms of the Retirement Term Certificates.

-Term Certificates - Youth Saving
+Term Certificates - Youth Savings

-In order to benefit the Foundation's younger investors, the Foundation may offer Term Certificates - Youth ("Youth Saving Certificates") with higher rates of fixed or variable interest for purchase only by a custodian for a minor under the Uniform Transfers to Minors Act.
-The maturity for each Youth Saving Certificate will be the minor's twenty-first (21st) birthday.
-Additions to principal may be made to outstanding Youth Saving Certificates but will only be permitted if the custodian is eligible to invest in the Foundation's securities at the time of the addition.
+In order to benefit the Foundation's younger investors, the Foundation may offer Term Certificates - Youth ("Youth Savings Certificates") with higher rates of fixed or variable interest for purchase only by a custodian for a minor under the Uniform Transfers to Minors Act.
+The maturity for each Youth Savings Certificate will be the minor's twenty-first (21st) birthday.
+Additions to principal may be made to outstanding Youth Savings Certificates but will only be permitted if the custodian is eligible to invest in the Foundation's securities at the time of the addition.
 The Foundation may decline additions to principal at any time in its sole discretion.
+Interest on Youth Savings Certificates will be compounded monthly.

-Youth Saving Certificates may include higher penalties for early redemption, which shall not exceed an amount equal to 182 days interest at the then current interest rate earned on the Youth Saving Certificate at the time of the redemption; provided, however, that after the minor attains the age of 18 funds may be withdrawn by the custodian without penalty, but otherwise subject all applicable requirements of the Uniform Transfers to Minors Act.
+Youth Savings Certificates may include higher penalties for early redemption, which shall not exceed an amount equal to 182 days interest at the then current interest rate earned on the Youth Savings Certificate at the time of the redemption; provided, however, that after the minor attains the age of 18 funds may be withdrawn by the custodian without penalty, but otherwise subject all applicable requirements of the Uniform Transfers to Minors Act.

-The principal balance may be withdrawn at the Youth Saving Certificate's maturity date upon written notice to the Foundation prior to the maturity date.
-Automatic investment renewal at maturity of Term Certificates as described above will not apply to Youth Saving Certificates, except that the Youth Saving Certificate will automatically renew into a Term Certificate with the shortest term available at time of maturity.
+The principal balance may be withdrawn at the Youth Savings Certificate's maturity date upon written notice to the Foundation prior to the maturity date.
+Automatic investment renewal at maturity of Term Certificates as described above will not apply to Youth Savings Certificates, except that the Youth Savings Certificate will automatically renew into a Term Certificate with the shortest term available at time of maturity.

-All other terms of the Youth Saving Certificates are the same as the Term Certificates.
+All other terms of the Youth Savings Certificates are the same as the Term Certificates.